We are designing an upgrade to Third Avenue between Fourth Avenue and Curtisii Court.

 The project has now completed the preliminary design phase and detailed design has started.

 The acquisition areas for affected properties will become clearer during the detailed design stage.
-This information is expected to be available in late July / early August.
+This information is expected to be available early 2021.

 Property owners and tenants will be contacted at this time to discuss the proposed acquisitions in more detail as well as the land acquisition process.